KevinFocke/Photo_Mosaic/roadmap.md

 Ver 2:

-- Allow pickle ingress for tiles instead of converting cropped images.
+- Allow pickle ingress for tiles instead of converting cropped images each time.

+- Upload package to python package library

 x Generalize program so it can be used for non-fruit-related purposes.